FILM/VIDEO

 - 24. FestCurtasBH – Belo Horizonte International Short Film Festival (Brazil);

-- 12. BIDEODROMO Festival Internacional de Cine y Video Experimental (Spain, Basque Country);
+- 12. BIDEODROMO Festival Intl’ de Cine y Video Experimental (Spain);

 - 8. Arquivo em Cartaz – Festival Internacional de Cinema de Arquivo (Brazil);